vanderschaarlab/Composite-Feature-Selection/README.md

 same commands as above, with command line argument `--model stg`, however this is an adapted Ensemble STG with one STG so the hyperparameters have been adjusted accordingly to obtain the same *positive* results.

 ### Running CompFS on your Data
-We have included a notebook in the home directory, 'example.ipynb', which demonstrates CompFS on Syn1.
+We have included a notebook, 'tutorials/example.ipynb', which demonstrates CompFS on Syn1.
 Here the data can be easily be replaced with NumPy arrays of custom data, and the hyperparameters of CompFS can be set.
 The notebook
 'standalone_example.ipynb' is the same notebook but with code copied directly rather than imported so that it can be used without requiring imports from the repo.